How to visit the Pinnacles, Western Australia (2024 Updated)

 Things to do at the Pinnacles, Western Australia

-Once you arrive at the Pinnacles, there’s a 4 km driving loop through the limestone formations.
+Once you arrive at the Pinnacles, there’s a 4 km Pinnacles drive that loops its way around the limestone formations.
 The road is on a hard gravel track and is suitable for 2WD vehicles and smaller campervans.

 Caravans and large motorhomes can be parked in the carpark after the entrance gate and you can easily walk to the pinnacle trail from there.